obr24/startup/README.md

 - **HTML** - Use HTML to structure the pages of the application.
 There will be four HTML pages: one for login, one for new recipes, one for viewing recipes, and one for the quote of the day.
 - **CSS** - Styling that is functional and nice looking.
 Should add to the usability of the app on all screensizes.
-- **React** - Allows for login, recipe submission, viewing recipes.
+- **Javascript/React** - Allows for login, recipe submission, viewing recipes.
 - **Service** - Backend service will include endpoints for login, submision of recipes, retrieving recipes and retrieving quote of the day.
+Will make request to a quotes API for quote of the day.
 - **DB/Login** - Stores user information; recipe title, url and submitter.
 Liking or submitting a recipe requires authentication.
 - **WebSocket** - Likes of recipes are updated in real-time on the view recipes page.